alee121/RESTful-API/README.md

 # RESTful-API

-Created Git repo inside command line.
-Beginning to create a RESTful API using node.js for simple communications purposes.
-The middleware will connect to mongoDB for beginning purposes but will transition to mySQL after version updates.
+In the process of creating a RESTful API using node.js for communications with a MySQL database.
+The middleware will connect to MySQL Workbench populating simple tables inside my database.